 Through clever integrations and by taking advantage of many of the additional features that the best modern POS systems now offer, retail and hospitality businesses can save time, reduce admin costs and even see hefty returns to their operating profits.

-For small and medium-sized businesses used to juggling tasks and balancing the books, it could mean the difference between mediocre turnover business and a growing, profitable one.
+For small and medium-sized businesses used to juggling tasks and balancing the books, it could mean the difference between having a mediocre turnover business and a growing, profitable one.